-A. The performance of all Employees shall be evaluated and a written report made upon completion of the probationary period or any extension thereof and once annually thereafter or more frequently in accordance with a fixed, written schedule adopted by the Employee's Office Director, distributed to Employees of that office and applied equally to each of that office's Employees who are covered by this Memorandum of Understanding.
+- A. The performance of all Employees shall be evaluated and a written report made upon completion of the probationary period or any extension thereof and once annually thereafter or more frequently in accordance with a fixed, written schedule adopted by the Employee's Office Director, distributed to Employees of that office and applied equally to each of that office's Employees who are covered by this Memorandum of Understanding.
 The evaluation shall be on a standardized form provided by the State Bar and applied uniformly to Employees.
-A copy of each evaluation shall be provided to the affected Employee.

-- B. The contents of a performance evaluation shall not be subject to the grievance procedure.
-The overall performance rating, however, shall be subject to the grievance procedure but only to the extent set forth in Section 22.K. - C. Performance Evaluation Plans (PIP's) are not disciplinary in nature but are intended to aid the Employee in improving their performance.
-In the event that the Employee fails to successful complete the PIP, discipline may follow. - D. If the written report of the annual evaluation described in Paragraph A above is not completed within 60 days of its annual due date, the overall rating shall be deemed to be "meets requirements" for the purposes of this Memorandum of Understanding.
+A copy of each evaluation shall be provided to the affected Employee. - B. The contents of a performance evaluation shall not be subject to the grievance procedure.
+The overall performance rating, however, shall be subject to the grievance procedure but only to the extent set forth in Section 22.K. - C. If the written report of the annual evaluation described in Paragraph A above is not completed within 60 days of its annual due date, the overall rating shall be deemed to be "meets requirements" for the purposes of this Memorandum of Understanding.
 If the Employee has not been issued the performance evaluation within 60 days from the annual due date, the State Bar shall automatically implement the annual salary increase pursuant to section 22.D.3, retroactive to the Employee's anniversary date.
+The State Bar may issue a performance evaluation to an Employee who is on leave by sending the performance evaluation to the Employee's State Bar email address. - 1.
+For an Employee on leave who receives notice of a performance evaluation via email as set forth above, timelines governing the Employee's rights to contest the performance evaluation rating pursuant to the grievance procedure set forth in section 22.L shall be tolled while the Employee is on leave.